50 sen coin: Meiji coinage (1870–1912)

 Fifty sen coins were first struck towards the end of 1870 (year 3 of Meiji) from a newly established mint at Osaka.
 These coins were likely not placed in circulation immediately, as they were officially adopted with twelve other denominations by the Meiji government in an act signed on June 27, 1871.
 This new coinage gave Japan a western style decimal system based on units of yen, which were broken down into subsidiary currency of sen, and rin.
-Fifty sen coins dated 1870 (year 3) were initially authorized to be struck in .800 silver, weighs 193 grains (12.51g), and has a 31.75mm diameter (1.25 in).
+Fifty sen coins dated 1870 (year 3) were initially authorized to be struck in .800 silver, weighing 193 grains (12.51g), and with a 31.75mm diameter (1.25 in).
 (Note: Modern sourcing places the diameter at 31.5mm (1.24 in).)
 The first design used is called rising sun dragon (旭日竜, Asahi Ryu), which had its features engraved by a commission of Japanese artists.
 This design features a dragon with an open mouth on the obverse, while the reverse has a paulownia decoration with a sunburst in the center with the chrysanthemum seal up on top.
 Fifty sen coins were initially legal tender only up to the amount of 10 yen which was fixed by government regulations.
 There was a slight 0.5mm adjustment to the coin's size sometime during production which may have resulted from work done while repairing the die.
 Striking thin silver coins became an issue as it shortened the life of the dies used to strike the coins, this in turn caused many cumbersome replacements.
 An amendment to the new currency act (Daijo-kan Declaration No. 341 (新貨幣量目寸法改正)) was adopted in November 1872 (year 5) which intended to reduce the diameter, and increase the weight of the fifty sen coin.
 However, no coins were ever struck using the first design as the currency act was amended again towards the end of that year.